wolfalders/wolfalders.github.io/_pages/about.md

 I am committed to collaborative engagements with local communities and stakeholders, public outreach, and decolonial approaches to archaeological practice.
 In Zanzibar, this has meant practicing archaeology in the Swahili language, holding community meetings during and after field surveys, disseminating archaeological reports in Swahili to local communities, and training Tanzanian archaeologists.
 I have developing collaborations with the Department of Museums and Antiquities in Zanzibar, and the Department of Archaeology and Heritage Management at the University of Dar es Salaam.

-In my research, I have investigated urbanism, colonial contact, and adaptations to climate and environmental instability.
-All of my projects are united by an attention to the strategies of non-elite, rural, and small-scale communities, and how these groups shaped broader sociopolitical and environmental systems.

 ![Swahili pillar tomb, recorded during survey, 2023](DSC_6585.JPG) Rural Swahili pillar tomb, 18th century.